Have Questions?

 731-988-5251

-Youth Town of Tennessee Inc provides recovery care and rehab services such as outpatient detoxification facilities, short term rehab facilities, inpatient rehab facilities, long term rehab facilities, outpatient day treatment, and others to people residing in the Henderson, Tennessee area so that they conquer their drug and alcohol abuse disorders and achieve full recovery.
+Youth Town of Tennessee Inc provides recovery care and rehab services such as outpatient detoxification facilities, short term rehab facilities, inpatient rehab facilities, long term rehab facilities, outpatient day treatment, and others to people residing in the Henderson area so that they conquer their drug and alcohol abuse disorders and achieve full recovery.
 It has services - such as dual diagnosis drug rehab, 12-step facilitation approach, individual psychotherapy, anger management, brief intervention approach, substance abuse counseling approach, and others - which follow its philosophy of the programs that work most effectively.
 This is because Youth Town of Tennessee Inc believes that full recovery can only be achieved through highly personalized care.

 Further, the alcohol and drug rehabilitation program specializes in many other programs - like substance abuse education, suicide prevention services, programs for the hearing impaired, self-help groups, co-occurring mental and substance abuse disorders, persons who have experienced sexual abuse and more - as well as many other treatment methods that you can find listed below.
 Further, this alcohol and drug treatment program has aftercare programs that work in line with its treatment modalities to ensure that clients achieve permanent, full, and lasting sobriety, stability, and abstinence from drugs and alcohol.